 We are a global chemical and specialty materials company.
 We are a leading global producer of high performance engineered polymers that are used in a variety of high-value applications, as well as one of the world's largest producers of acetyl products, which are intermediate chemicals for nearly all major industries.
 As a recognized innovator in the chemicals industry, we engineer and manufacture a wide variety of products essential to everyday living.
 Our broad product portfolio serves a diverse set of end-use applications including automotive, chemical additives, construction, consumer and industrial adhesives, medical, consumer electronics, energy storage, filtration, paints and coatings, paper and packaging, industrial applications and textiles.
-Our products enjoy leading global positions due to our differentiated business models, large global production capacity, operating efficiencies, proprietary technology and competitive cost structures.
+Our products enjoy leading global production capacity, operating efficiencies, proprietary technology and competitive cost structures.